-Surespan and its partner – Nak’azdli Whut’en First Nation – designed, supplied and installed the longest clear-span temporary bridge in the world.
-The 235 m bridge mitigated risk to the environmental and cultural values of the site.
+Surespan, in partnership with Nak’azdli Whut’en First Nation, successfully designed, supplied, and installed the world’s longest clear-span temporary bridge.
+The 235-meter bridge was specifically built to mitigate risk to the environmental and cultural values of the site.

-The structure comprised an 85 m timber deck main-span, 30.5 m timber deck jump span, four-18 m steel deck spans and three-15 m steel deck spans, all supported on driven piles installed at 10 pier locations.
+The structure featured an 85 m timber deck main span, a 30.5 m timber deck jump span, and a combination of four 18 m steel deck spans and three 15 m steel deck spans, all supported by driven piles installed at 10 pier locations.

 Watch the construction time-lapse here.